KonuTech/llm-zoomcamp-capstone-01/README.md

      ```
      python3 backend/app/prep.py
      ```
+Again, this process will take a while.
+From my experience, reindexing documents takes significantly less time than the initial indexing.
+As feedback, you will encounter a lot of output being printed to your terminal.

 If you would like to see how the reviews were downloaded, please check the [notebook](https://github.com/KonuTech/llm-zoomcamp-capstone-01/blob/main/notebooks/001_rag_test_002.ipynb).
 There, you will find the `SteamReviewFetcher` class.

 7. **Grafana**:
     - For monitoring purposes, we can import a pre-built Grafana dashboard by running a script located at `./grafana/init.py`.
 First, ensure the `POSTGRES_HOST` environment variable is set to `postgres`:
       ```